DAILY LIFE IN ROME

 A history of drinks

-The sons and daughters of well to do Romans went to a primary school called a ludus at the age of 7 to learn to read and write and do simple arithmetic.
-Girls left at the age of 12 or 13 and only boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).
+Children from rich Roman families were educated at home by a tutor.
+The sons and daughters of other Romans went to a primary school called a ludus at the age of 7 to learn to read and write and do simple arithmetic.
+At 12 or 13 boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).

 Teachers were often Greek slaves.
 The teachers were very strict and they frequently beat the pupils.

-Children wrote on was tablets with a pointed bone stylus.
+Children wrote on wax tablets with a pointed bone stylus.
 (Adults wrote on a form of paper called papyrus, which was made from the papyrus plant).

 A history of education